-UK Eurovision entry Mae Muller: "I wanted to write something which made people feel empowered"
+UK Eurovision entry Mae Muller: "I wanted to write something that made people feel empowered"

 Co-written with Karen Poole (Kylie Minogue, David Guetta, Galantis) and Lewis Thompson (Anne-Marie, Little Mix, Steve Aoki), the song seeks to pull victory from the jaws of defeat following a breakup, as Muller explained.

 “A lot of my music can come from a place of pain, even though the outcome is quite sassy and liberating,” she told NME.
-“This was one of those moments where I wanted to write something which made people feel empowered.
+“This was one of those moments where I wanted to write something that made people feel empowered.
 Whether it’s a heartbreak or something that you’re going through with a friend, think about how you navigate those emotions and come out stronger.

 “A lot of people think it’s a revenge song, but really it’s about the opposite.
 I could have sought revenge but instead I chose to empower myself.”